Living in Bangkok: A Guide (For Digital Nomads)

 Why I Chose To Live in Bangkok

-I was feeling a bit jaded after living in Phnom Penh for so long and in desperate need of change.
+I was feeling a bit jaded after living in Cambodia for so long and in desperate need of change.
 I’d already lived in Chiang Mai and travelled around Thailand for a little bit before heading to Cambodia.

 I suspected a pull back to Thailand was down to pure nostalgia, as that’s where my business started taking off when I was almost broke and facing the terrifying prospect of returning to The UK, for a heavy serving of humble pie.

 That being said, life in Phnom Penh was no longer cutting the mustard for me and I needed to take my business to the next level, with a higher standard of living.